Greater Bilbao

 Greater Bilbao (Basque: Bilboaldea, Spanish: Gran Bilbao) is an administrative division of the province of Biscay, in the Basque Country, Spain.
-It is one of the seven comarcas of Biscay and the most populated one.
+It is one of the seven comarcas of Biscay and the most populated.
 The capital city of Greater Bilbao is Bilbao.

-Greater Bilbao is made by the municipalities situated along the Estuary of Bilbao which themselves form a conurbation, which metropolitan area is the fifth most populous in Spain.
+Greater Bilbao is formed by the municipalities situated along the Estuary of Bilbao which themselves form a metropolitan area, the fifth most populous in Spain.

 Geography

 Greater Bilbao, or Bilboaldea, is located at the northwest of the province of Biscay, limiting with the comarcas of Enkarterri in the west, Mungialdea and Busturialdea in the east, Durangaldea in the southeast and Arratia-Nerbioi in the south.
 The Bay of Biscay limits at north.

 Divisions

 Greater Bilbao can be divided into six subcomarcas or subregions: